-It is clear that DR and DME weigh heavily on the minds of affected individuals, here shown as persistent emotional and psychological factors.
-This notion was again carried forward in relation to both requiring assistance as well as feelings of loneliness and isolation.
-In both cases, a majority of respondents replied that they had both experiences (needing assistance and feelings of isolation) at least "a little of the time."
+It is clear that DR and DME weigh heavily on the minds of affected individuals, here shown as persistent emotional and psychological factors which is exemplified by feelings of loneliness and isolation.
+In the survey most respondents reported needing assistance and feelings of isolation at least "a little of the time."